Where Do Fleas Come From?

 When fleas aren’t living in an animal’s fur, you can typically find them in grassy or other shady areas — especially in the warmer months.

-According to Dr. Richardson, there are two main places your pet can pick up fleas: inside or outside of your home.
+According to Dr. Richardson, your pet can pick up fleas both inside and outside of your home.

-One way your pet can get fleas while inside is by picking them up from another pet in your home who may have an infestation.
-For example, if you have a cat who strictly stays inside, but your dog picks up fleas on a walk, fleas could ride in on your pup and jump over to bite your cat.
+One way your pet can get fleas while inside is from another pet with a flea infestation.
+For example, if you have a cat who strictly stays inside, but your dog picks up fleas on a walk, fleas can catch a ride on your pup and jump over to bite your cat.

-“They may also be brought indoors by mice, humans or on secondhand items,” Dr. Richardson told The Dodo.
+“They may also be brought indoors by mice, humans or on secondhand items,” Dr. Richardson said.
 “Both fleas and flea eggs can stick to shoes or clothing from outdoors and drop onto the floors of your home.”

-If you think your pet picked up fleas somewhere outside of your house, Dr. Richardson said it could happen at a pet daycare, boarding facilities or even the groomer.
+If you think your pet picked up fleas somewhere outside of your house, Dr. Richardson said it can happen at a pet day care, boarding facilities or the groomer’s, and on walks.

-But since they also live outdoors (and on wild animals), your dog could also have picked them up on a walk.
-“Fleas can survive outdoors for a long period of time, especially during warm, humid weather,” Dr. Richardson said.
-“Check your dog after he’s been to places like the dog park, a backyard or out for a long walk, especially in grassy or wooded areas.”
+“Check your dog after he’s been to places like the dog park, a backyard or out for a long walk, especially in grassy or wooded areas,” Dr. Richardson said.